 How do we know Radon is bad for us?

-Scientists first discovered the harmful effects of Radon gas after occupational studies of miners showed those exposed to Radon gas over time had developed higher than normal rates of lung cancer.
+Scientists first discovered the harmful effects of Radon gas after occupational studies of miners showed those exposed to Radon gas over time had developed higher than average rates of lung cancer.
 There was initially some debate about whether the data applied to Radon gas in the home.
-In 2005, that debate ended after two studies—one in North America and one in Europe—both confirmed the radon health risks predicted by the occupational studies.
-They found that breathing low levels of radon, like those found in some homes, leads to an increased risk for lung cancer.
+In 2005, that debate ended after two studies—one in North America and one in Europe—confirmed the radon health risks predicted by the occupational studies.
+They found that breathing low levels of Radon, like those found in some homes, leads to an increased risk for lung cancer.